aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ```

 Finally, add this section below to the Resources section of the `pseudo-parameters.yaml` template file.
 This section defines a Lambda function that uses the IAM Role you defined above with permissions to read the SSM parameter, which you also defined above.
-You will invoke this Lambda function to test if the Lambda function can access the SSM parameter named `dbUsername` you defined above.
+You will invoke this Lambda function to test if the Lambda function can access the SSM parameter named `dbUsername`.

 ```yaml
 DemoLambdaFunction: